hslam/pulumi-tidb-serverless/README.md

     }

 Resources:
-    + 62 created
+    + 83 created

-Duration: 14m21s
+Duration: 15m54s
 ```
-The update takes 10-20 minutes and will create the following resources on AWS:
+The update takes 15-20 minutes and will create the following resources on AWS:
-* A VPC in the region, with public & private subnets across the region's 2 availability zones.
+* A VPC in the region, with public & private subnets across the region's 3 availability zones.
 * The IAM Role for node group.
 * An EKS cluster with v1.26 of Kubernetes.
-* Four different managed node groups for default, pd, tikv, tidb.
+* Create an ASG across multiple AZs for each component `default, tidb`.
+* Create multiple ASGs for each component `pd, tikv` with one ASG per AZ.

 Once the update is complete, verify the cluster, node groups, and Pods are up and running:
 ```